Ewe Lambs - $350 each ($50 non refundable deposit required making price at pickup $300)

 All stock are broke to electric fence.The sheep are alsoaccustomed to livestock guardian dogs as well as guard donkeys and often are managed in the same pasture with the cattle in a “flerd”.This is your opportunity to start a highly profitable small ruminant enterprise without all the issues and work that typically goes with such an enterprise.
 When you start with Real World Grazing Ruminants (RWGR) you eliminate time consuming and back breaking work like deworming, hoof trimming, and shearing.

 Our small ruminant philosophy is simple: low-input, no deworming, no foot trimming, easy keeping, pasture improving stock that benefit and enhance our cattle and land enterprises.
 For those who don’t know-hair sheep require no shearing, they shed naturally!
 The sheep also love brush, black locust trees, multi-flora rose bushes and poison ivy.
 Rotated with the cattle to optimize utilization of all of the natural resources available on our land, small ruminants allow us to utilize multi-species grazing to promote better pasture management and natural fertilization.

 Our hair sheep are primarily a cross between Katahdin and Florida Cracker.
 The resulting cross is a "Painted Desert".
 They are thick, easy fleshing, and great mothers.
 On top of these traits, our primary selection pressure has been for extreme parasite resistance (we never worm) and good feet.

-The sheep and goats in the sale were born May 2019.
-They will be ready to breed by December 1 2019 to give birth May 2020.
+The sheep and goats will have been born the spring of the year they are for sale.
+They will be sold that fall and ready to breed by December 1 to give birth May of the following year.

 No. We do not worm or trim the hooves of any of our sheep and goats.
 Over many years we have carefully selected animals that have good feet and are parasite resistant.